MatthewBleUK/form-generator-utility/README.md

 FormMasters is a SaaS project by [@MatthewBleUK](https://github.com/MatthewBleUK) and [@AlyaKoluncheva](https://github.com/AlyaKoluncheva) for creating and capturing form content from websites without a backend (e.g static sites - github pages).

 Frontend: Thymeleaf, JavaScript, SCSS, HTML
-Backend: Java, Spring Boot, MariaDB, Hibernate, google recaptcha API
+Backend: Java, Spring Boot, MariaDB, Hibernate, Google Recaptcha API

 The project is currently in development.